bboru21/finestra/README.md

 # finestra
-Video player for watching movies with the kiddos.
+Video server and player written in Node/React for watching edited movies with the kiddos.

 # Start Services